sage-code/.github/profile/README.md

 ## Welcome 👋

-Sage-Code is an independent freelance organization.
-Our purpose is to create SaaS services for customers.
-We use AI to create comprehensive high quality courses and code snippets for teaching elite programming.
-After training you can join our team and work as a volunteer.
-We try to bootstrap a software house.
-Volunteers we have jobs if wee manage to create useful products.
+Sage-Code is an independent software house.
+We research programming languages and new technology.
+We use AI to create comprehensive high quality courses and code snippets for teaching elite programmers.
+After training you can join our research team and work as a volunteer.

 ## Contribute 🎁

 Anyone can follow our training program for a small donation.
-When you are ready to contribute to our code you can claim the developer role on Discord and we will grant you acces to our private codebase.
+If you pass mthe final exam, you will be ready to contribute to our code.
+We will grant you the developer role and you will have full access to our private codebase.
 You must be invited by Sage-Code admin to participate.
-Everything is on Discord, we have DM chat before you can be accepted in our core team.
-Our interview is short  and friendly.
+Read more:

 * [Sage-Code Home](http://sagecode.net)
 * [How to Contribute](https://github.com/sage-code/.github/tree/main/profile/contribute.md)